GoogleCloudPlatform/php-docs-samples/vision/README.md

 5. For a basic demonstration of the Cloud Vision API, run `php quickstart.php`.
 6. Run `php vision.php`.
 The following commands are available:
 ```
   face           Detect faces in an image using Google Cloud Vision API
   help           Displays help for a command
   label          Detect labels in an image using Google Cloud Vision API
   landmark       Detect landmarks in an image using Google Cloud Vision API
   list           Lists commands
   logo           Detect logos in an image using Google Cloud Vision API
   property       Detect image proerties in an image using Google Cloud Vision API
   safe-search    Detect adult content in an image using Google Cloud Vision API
   text           Detect text in an image using Google Cloud Vision API
   crop-hints     Detect crop hints in an image using Google Cloud Vision API
   document-text  Detect document text in an image using Google Cloud Vision API
   web            Detect web entities in an image using Google Cloud Vision API
+  web-geo        Detect web entities in an image with geo metadata using
+                 Google Cloud Vision API
 ```
 7. Run `php vision.php COMMAND --help` to print information about the usage of each command.